explore jesse’s platform in more detail

 What I’d champion:

-Cancel the upcoming change to the “other residential subclass” to maintain over $120+ million in tax revenue to improve basic city services such as snow removal.
+Cancel the proposed change to the “Other Residential” tax subclass to preserve over $120 million in annual revenue, ensuring sustainable funding for core city services such as snow removal.

 Communication – Honest updates and real community engagement.
 Community isn’t one size fits all, such as “complete streets”, it is about actually engaging residents and adapting accordingly - Calder isn’t Bonnie Doon.